How to Remove a Tree Stump

 You can use the cut and pull method to remove a stump from a tree.
 This option isn’t as easy as the one described above.
 It doesn’t take advantage of new technologies because it is a method that was popular in the past.

 Similar to what you just read, the start of the cut and pull method is very similar.
-A step-by-step guide can be found here.

 - Find the stump by digging around it.
 The stump has major roots.
 If your soil is difficult to dig through, a pick is required.